midu16/proxy-server/README.md

 # Configure a reverse proxy to enable the connectivity between an IPv4 host to an IPv6 cluster

 ## Use case
-We have a host configured with IPv4 interfaces and we need to connect to another cluster/host configured with IPv6 interfaces.
+We have a host configured with IPv4 only interfaces and we need to connect to another cluster/host configured with IPv6 only interfaces.

 ## Solution
 Implement a HAProxy solution, deploying it as a container.
-Can be configured as a service in the IPv4 host, but this out of the scope of this document.
+Can be configured as a service in the IPv4 host, but this is out of the scope for this document.

 The proxy will be listening at some ports and depending in our configuration, will redirect the received traffic from **IPv4** to the desired **IPv6** configured hosts.

-**Onwards the available Cluster's hosts IPv6 subnet will be reachable from the other host IPv4 subnet.**
+_After the implementation of this solution, the available Cluster's hosts IPv6 subnet will be reachable from the other host IPv4 subnet._

 ## Configuration file
-* To provide the proxy we need to include some configuration at the **haproxy.cfg** configuration file.
+* To provide the proxy we need to include some configuration located at the **haproxy.cfg** configuration file.
-* By default the file will be placed at this path:
+* This configuration file can be placed by default at this path:
 ```/etc/haproxy/haproxy.cfg```

 ### global
 This section defines global parameters that will apply to the whole configuration.

+_Copy like this, nothing needs to be modified._
 ```
 global
     log 127.0.0.1 local0